Native American Boarding School Healing Coalition

 A nonprofit organization

-$2,397 raised by 29 donors
+$8,626 raised by 41 donors

 100% complete

-$0 Goal
+$5,000 Goal

 The National Native American Boarding School Healing Coalition (NABS) is the first and only national organization whose purpose is to advocate on behalf of Native peoples impacted by U.S. Indian boarding school policies.
 We seek truth through education and research, justice through activism and policy advocacy, and healing through programs and traditional gatherings.

-NABS was created to develop and implement a national strategy that increases public awareness and cultivates healing for the profound trauma experienced by individuals, families, communities, American Indian and Alaska Native Nations resulting from policy adopted in 1869 by the U.S. federal government that supported the building and operating of government and church-run Indian boarding schools.
+NABS was created to develop and implement a national strategy that increases public awareness and cultivates healing for the profound trauma experienced by individuals, families, communities, American Indian and Alaska Native Nations resulting from the policy adopted in 1869 by the U.S. federal government that supported the building and operating of government and church-run Indian boarding schools.

-Our mission is to lead in the pursuit of understanding and addressing the ongoing trauma created by the U.S. Indian Boarding School policy.
+Our mission is to lead in the pursuit of understanding and addressing the ongoing trauma created by the U.S. Indian Boarding School policy

 List of Indian Boarding Schools in the United States